 - Location: Sitio Lugsangan, Brgy.
 Tabon, Dalaguete, Cebu

-Entrance Fee: none (as of January 2018)
+- Entrance Fee: none (as of January 2018)

-To get there: A trail from Mantalongon public market or from Osmeña peak to Casino is well-defined and can be done in an hour hike preferably with the help of a guide.
+- Guide to Lugsangan Casino Peak: A trail from Mantalongon public market or from Osmeña peak to Casino is well-defined and can be done in an hour hike preferably with the help of a guide.

 On its way down is the small Candongao cave with a shy entrance allowing only one person to pass at a time.
 Exploration inside the cave is limited only up to a few steps where you can freely watch the beautiful rock formation that ornaments on its ceiling.

 - Location: Sitio Lugsangan, Brgy.
 Tabon, Dalaguete, Cebu

-Entrance Fee: P30
+- Entrance Fee: P30

-Campsite Fee: P50 per tent (You may rent a tent at the registration area for P200)
+- Campsite Fee: P50 per tent (You may rent a tent at the registration area for P200)

-To get there: Another trail to reach Candongao is through Badian which passes by Dalas-ag peak, another underrated mountain in Cebu.
+- Guide to Candongao Peak: Another trail to reach Candongao is through Badian which passes by Dalas-ag peak, another underrated mountain in Cebu.